wargx/eodhdc/README.md

 ## Custom HTTP clients

-Additionally, you can provide your own HTTP client by passing its module instead of name string.
+Additionally, you can provide your own HTTP client by passing its module instead of name string.<br>
-Module should implement `get` method and `create` and `destroy` can be provided for asynchronous session management.
+Module should implement `get` method and `create` and `destroy` can be provided for asynchronous session management.<br>
 Check modules under `eodhd.clients` for details about required parameters, return data type and exceptions handling.

 ## Disclaimer